Our current period of time is called the “digital age” for a reason.

-Online medical care is also discreet, which is great for patients who are nervous to seek in-person care because of a stigma or judgment from others.
+Online medical care is also discreet, which is great for patients who are nervous about seeking in-person care because of a worry about stigma or judgment from others.

-You should always feel like you can get your questions answered and that there’s no such thing as a stupid question when you see any healthcare professional.
-Having performance anxiety in the bedroom?
-Feeling a burning sensation when you pee?
-Online doctors can help.
+You should always feel like you can get your questions answered, and that there’s no such thing as a stupid question when you see any healthcare professional.

 Is an Online Doctor Like an In-Person Doctor?

 The only difference between online doctors and in-person doctors is where they practice.

 An online doctor offers healthcare services through the internet, while an in-person doctor works offline and will require in-person visits to access their services.

 Doctors who operate online are required to go through the same education and training programs as any other doctor.